home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 - [eMMC Module](https://ameridroid.com/products/emmc-module-n2-linux-red-dot?ref=eeb6nfw07e)
 - [Case](https://ameridroid.com/products/odroid-n2-case?ref=eeb6nfw07e)

-If unavailable, we also recommend the [ODROID C4](https://ameridroid.com/products/odroid-c4?ref=eeb6nfw07e) or [ODROID XU4](https://ameridroid.com/products/odroid-xu4?ref=eeb6nfw07e).
+If unavailable, we also recommend the [ODROID C4](https://ameridroid.com/products/odroid-c4?ref=eeb6nfw07e) or [ODROID M1](https://ameridroid.com/products/odroid-M1?ref=eeb6nfw07e).

 {% endif %}

 {% if page.installation_type == 'tinkerboard' %}

-### Suggested Hardware
+### Suggested hardware

 We will need a few things to get started with installing Home Assistant.
-Links below lead to Amazon US.
+The links below lead to Amazon US.
 If you’re not in the US, you should be able to find it in web stores in your country.

 - [Asus Tinkerboard S](https://amzn.to/3fFIcbI)